stocnet/rsiena/README.md

 ## Manual:
 There is an extensive [manual](https://www.stats.ox.ac.uk/~snijders/siena/RSiena_Manual.pdf) which is complementary to the help pages in the package.

-## Migration in progress...

-We are migrating RSiena development and releases to this repository.
+## Further information...

-The main website is still [here](http://www.stats.ox.ac.uk/~snijders/siena/) for the time being, however we are currently migrating many resources to [this website](http://stocnet.github.io/rsiena/), and you can find [a wiki here](https://github.com/stocnet/rsiena/wiki) that holds much of the information on the original website, including background on SAOMs and RSiena, and links to teaching materials, literature, and contributing people and projects.
+The main Siena website is [here](http://www.stats.ox.ac.uk/~snijders/siena/).
+It has a lot of resources, such as scripts and papers with explanations, and lists of published applications.
+In future, some of these resources may be migrated to [this website](http://stocnet.github.io/rsiena/); you can find [a wiki here](https://github.com/stocnet/rsiena/wiki) that holds much of the information on the original website, including background on SAOMs and RSiena as well as links to teaching materials, literature, and contributing people and projects.

 ## Installation